-Due: Ideally by the end of class, but not later than 24 hours after your section meeting time.
+Due: Ideally by the end of class, but not later than the next day after your section meeting time.

 The purpose of this exercise is to give you practice with implementing the Model component of the Model-View-Controller design pattern.